 For purposes of this "Description of the Notes," the term "Company" refers only to Ronshine China Holdings Limited (融信中國控股有限公司), a company incorporated with limited liability under the laws of the Cayman Islands, and any successor obligor on the Notes, and not to any of its subsidiaries.
-Each Subsidiary of the Company which guarantees the Notes (other than as a JV Subsidiary Guarantor) is referred to as a "Subsidiary Guarantor" and each such guarantee is referred to as a "Subsidiary Guarantee."
-Each Subsidiary of the Company that in the future provides a JV Subsidiary Guarantee (as defined herein) is referred to as a "JV Subsidiary Guarantor".
+Each Subsidiary of the Company which guarantees the Notes (other than as a JV Subsidiary Guarantor) is referred to as a "Subsidiary Guarantee."
+Each Subsidiary of the Company that in the future provides a JV Subsidiary Guarantee (as defined herein) is referred to as a "JV Subsidiary Guaranter".

-The Notes are to be issued under an indenture (the "Indenture"), to be dated as of the Original Issue Date, among the Company, the Subsidiary Guarantors, as guarantors, and Citicorp International Limited, as trustee (the "Trustee").
+The Notes are to be issued under the indenture (the "Indenture") dated as of the Original Issue Date, among the Company, the Subsidiary Guarantors, as guarantors, and Citicorp International Limited, as trustee (the "Trustee").

 The following is a summary of certain provisions of the Indenture, the Notes, the Subsidiary Guarantees and the JV Subsidiary Guarantees.
 This summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Indenture, the Notes, the Subsidiary Guarantees and the JV Subsidiary Guarantees.
 It does not restate those agreements in their entirety.
 Whenever particular sections or defined terms of the Indenture not otherwise defined herein are referred to, such sections or defined terms are incorporated herein by reference.
-Copies of the Indenture will be available on or after the Original Issue Date at the corporate trust office of the Trustee at 39/F, Champion Tower, 3 Garden Road, Central, Hong Kong.
+Copies of the Indenture will be available on or after the Original Issue Date at the corporate trust office of the Trustee at 20th Floor, Citi Tower, One Bay East, 83 Hoi Bun Road, Kwun Tong, Kowloon, Hong Kong.